 What is the tuition refund policy if I drop one or more classes?

 Students dropping classes during a semester are charged according to the MMC tuition cancellation policy.
 Students who withdraw completely are required to complete an official withdrawal form in Academic Advisement in the Center for Student Services.

 Am I required to have health insurance coverage?

 Marymount Manhattan College requires all full-time and international students to maintain a certain basic level of medical coverage as unexpected medical expenses can arise at any time.
-All full-time students are required to verify that they have their own insurance or should enroll in the health insurance plan offered by the College.
-All international students are automatically enrolled in the College plan.
+Students are automatically enrolled in the College-sponsored health insurance plan but may opt-out by providing proof of sufficient alternative coverage.
+All international students are required to maintain the College-sponsored plan.
 For more information contact the Counseling and Wellness Center at (212) 774-0700.